guillaumemorin/npm-insights/README.md

 	<a href='https://github.com/prettier/prettier'> <img src='https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square' alt='code style: prettier'></a>
 </p>

-npm-insights give you a more detailed and accurate view of your packages use.
+👉 npm-insights give you a more accurate view of your packages use.

 ## Installation